Cancel Car Insurance in Germany (2026)

 | Vehicle deregistration (Abmeldung) | Immediate cancellation | Date of deregistration |

-Exception: A premium increase caused by YOUR OWN claim (SF-Klasse downgrade) does not trigger Sonderkündigung.
-Only insurer-imposed unilateral increases qualify.
+One exception: a premium increase caused by your own claim (SF-Klasse downgrade after an accident) does not trigger Sonderkündigung.
+Only unilateral increases imposed by the insurer count.

 Canceling When You Move Abroad

-- Deregister your vehicle at the Zulassungsstelle — return your license plates.
+- Deregister your vehicle at the registration office (Zulassungsstelle) and return your license plates.
 This triggers immediate Sonderkündigung rights.
-See our car registration guide for the full Zulassungsstelle process.
+See our car registration guide for the full process.

-- Cancel your insurance — cite the deregistration as your Sonderkündigung trigger.
+- Cancel your insurance by citing the deregistration as your Sonderkündigung trigger.

-- Request a §5c PflVG certificate — this EU-standardized document records your German no-claims history.
-Foreign insurers in all EU/EEA countries legally recognize it.
-Ask your insurer explicitly.
+- Request a §5c PflVG certificate.
+This EU-standardized document records your German no-claims history.
+Foreign insurers in all EU and EEA countries are legally required to recognize it.
+Ask your insurer for it explicitly.

-- Get your premium refund — the insurer must refund the unused portion.
-Processing typically takes 2–4 weeks.
+- Get your premium refund.
+The insurer must refund the unused portion of your annual premium.
+This usually takes 2 to 4 weeks.

-If keeping the car: As long as it has German plates, you must maintain German insurance (§1 PflVG).
-Some insurers prohibit permanent residence abroad — check your policy terms (AKB).
+If you are keeping the car with German plates: as long as the car is registered in Germany, you must maintain German insurance (§1 PflVG).
+Some insurers have clauses in their terms (AKB) that prohibit permanent residence abroad.
+Check your policy before you go.

 Your No-Claims Bonus (SF-Klasse) When Switching